jordipbou/frMIDI/README.md

 # Changelog

+* 1.0.58 [2021/03/27] - seemsMessage was not working correctly with MIDIMessageEvent
 * 1.0.57 [2021/03/26] - Modified code for seemsMessage to make it fast as it was bottlenecking the rest of functions.
 * 1.0.56 [2021/03/10] - Added 14bit CC and msb, lsb and value14bit functions.
 * 1.0.55 [2020/11/20] - Playing sequences now works correctly again.
 Changed clock to not forward tempo change messages, it generated problems with play as its sended to a previous subject to make the clock receive it and then was forwarded to play again who sended it to clock.